Chaozhuang22/chaozhuang22.github.io/_posts/2024-01-17-soccertrack.md

 To visualize synchronization, we use the following criteria: a link is drawn between two players if they move in the same direction for over 2 seconds.
 This link disappears when their movements diverge for more than 2 seconds, using a 20% tolerance in motion angle to define synchronization.

 The animation below shows that synchronization commonly occurs during ball-chasing, often manifesting in waves and involving both teams simultaneously.
 Conversely, desynchronization typically happens when players from opposing teams converge towards the ball from different directions.
+The full-length video can be found in [YouTube](https://www.youtube.com/watch?v=nFAJXa5Ajbg).

 <figure style="width: 750px" class="align-center">
   <img src="/assets/images/soccertrack/gif2.gif" alt="An animated sequence showing the synchronization of both teams over a span of 100 seconds, with links drawn between players moving in the same direction for over 2 seconds.">